seed-hypermedia/mintter/README.md

 Now in the Mintter App, the Owner of the site can go to the group he/she wants to (re)deploy and click on the three dots, and publish group to site.
 Enter the new secret and the old content should be now available in the new site.
-If there is no new content (A completely new group), then the site will be empty ready to accept documents
+If there is no new content (A completely new group), then the site will be empty ready to accept documents.